 These cardiovascular diseases have an extremely high risk of maternal mortality or serious morbidity, so pregnancy is completely contraindicated.

-In the event that any of these women become pregnant, it would be advisable to assess a voluntary interruption of pregnancy or, if continued, to carry out strict monitoring.
+In the event that any of these women becomes pregnant, it would be advisable to assess a voluntary interruption of pregnancy or, if continued, to carry out strict monitoring.

 Cardiovascular diseases associated with a high risk of complications during pregnancy are as follows: